mainhusharm/WW/RENDER_DEPLOYMENT_FIX.md

 - These changes only affect the build process and error handling
 - No functional changes to the application code
 - Compatible with existing Render deployment setup
-- The comprehensive chunking strategy ensures React is fully loaded before any hooks are initialized
+- The single bundle approach ensures React is fully loaded before any hooks are initialized

+## Why This Approach Works

+1. **No Chunking**: Eliminates the possibility of React code being split across multiple files
+2. **Single Load Order**: All React code loads together, ensuring proper initialization sequence
+3. **No Timing Issues**: React hooks cannot be accessed before React is fully loaded
+4. **Simpler Debugging**: Single bundle makes it easier to identify and fix issues

 ## Troubleshooting

 If you still see the error:
 1. Verify the build command is `npm run build:prod`
-2. Check that `react-core-*.js` is the largest bundle
+2. Check that only one `index-*.js` bundle exists
-3. Ensure `vendor-*.js` is small (< 100KB)
+3. Ensure no separate vendor or react-core bundles are created
 4. Clear browser cache and try again
+5. Check browser console for any other errors

+## Performance Considerations

+- **Bundle Size**: Single bundle is larger (~2MB) but eliminates chunking issues
+- **Initial Load**: Slightly longer initial load time, but no React hooks errors
+- **Caching**: Better caching since there's only one file to cache
+- **Reliability**: More reliable than complex chunking strategies